Skip to content

 This ready-to-teach lesson pack on solving multiplication and division problems, contains detailed planning, informative teaching slides, and engaging worksheets all designed to cover Year 2 Maths National Curriculum objectives.

-Partitioning numbers is a helpful way to solve multiplication problems involving numbers larger than one-digit numbers.
+Partitioning numbers are a helpful way to solve multiplication problems, especially if they involve numbers with multiple digits.

 To solve seventy-three multiplied by six using partitioning you might separate seventy-three into tens and ones.
-Then you multiply seventy (or seven tens) by six and three by six.
-Then you add the two answers together.
+Then you can multiply seventy (or seven tens) by six and three by six.
+Finally, you add the two answers together.

 73 x 6 = ?